aws-samples/aws-secure-environment-accelerator/README.md

 ### Prerequisites

-You need an AWS account with Landing Zone v2.3.1 deployed (v2.4.0 not yet tested).
+You need an AWS account with Landing Zone v2.3.1 or or v2.4.0 deployed.

+NOTE: If you plan to upgrade to ALZ v2.4.0, we suggest you upgrade before deploying the Accelerator.

 When deploying ALZ select:
 1. Set `Lock StackSetExecution Role` to `No`